 If any of the items from categories Y and Z were assigned to category B, then the cluster-to-category probability that an item from source category X should be assigned to category B may be high, even if few or no items form category X have been assigned to category B.

 If we look at feeds used for product categorization, we see how to source search engine categories may be supplied to a product search engine.

 Here’s an example of a feed that might be supplied to a search engine:

 <description:Ring around the stroller!
 Its an entertaining travel toy . . . its a coordination-building stacking ring.
 Twist this flexible friend around a stroller or car seat bar and baby will eagerly explore its rattles ribbons and crinkly sounds.
 Then take it off the stroller bar and use it as a stacking ring that challenges babys fine motor skills.
 For ages 6 months and up.
 Imported.>

 <mid_pid: 1012440 10413>

-The merchant catagory is from the merchant’s categorization scheme, and is not the categorization scheme used by the search engine.
+The merchant category is from the merchant’s categorization scheme and is not the categorization scheme used by the search engine.
 It is the “source category and not the category used in the target scheme.

-The patent application goes into a lot of detail regarding how categories from different sources could be combined into a much smaller and more focused number of target sources, within the context of a shopping search engine.
+The assignment of categories patent application goes into a lot of detail regarding how categories from different sources could be combined into a much smaller and more focused number of target sources, within the context of a shopping search engine.

-I think what’s important here isn’t so much knowing how this kind of classification happens as much as knowing that it can happen in at lot of different contexts.
+I think what’s important here isn’t so much knowing how this kind of classification happens as much as knowing that it can happen in a lot of different contexts.

 There are a lot of different services provided by search engines which use categories, from business listings in local search to product search, from jobs of many types to advertisements, from date matching services to Question Answering (see the list of categories on Yahoo Answers).